Looking for the best things to do in Koh Phi Phi Island?

-Another easy way to reach Ko Phi Phi is via Krabi.
+Another easy way to reach Koh Phi Phi is from Krabi.

 Krabi is one of our favorite beach town destinations in Thailand.
 If you get the chance, I recommend adding it to your itinerary.
-Luckily, you’ll be able to reach Ko Phi Phi from the pier in Krabi, too.
+Luckily, you’ll be able to reach Koh Phi Phi from the Ton Sai Bay pier in Krabi or the Ao Nang Pier, too.

-There is definitely a fine line between budget travel and luxury travel on Ko Phi Phi.
-There are expensive resorts with outstanding amenities for hundreds of dollars per night or there are basic budget hotels that cost just a few dollars each night: take your pick.
+There is definitely a fine line between budget travel and luxury travel on Koh Phi Phi.
+There are expensive resorts with outstanding amenities for hundreds of dollars per night or there are basic budget hostels that cost just a few dollars each night; take your pick.

 For a budget-friendly accommodation option, check out The Pier 519 Hostel.
-Unlike other hostels on the island, The Pier 519 offers clean rooms and friendly staff.
+Unlike other hostels on the island, The Pier 519 offers clean, air conditioned rooms and friendly staff.

 Here, you’ll be able to avoid the noisy beach parties and enjoy the serenity of island life.
-You’ll also be centrally located so you can experience all of the best things to do in Ko Phi Phi Island.
+You’ll also be centrally located so you can experience all of the best activities.

-There’s so much to know about this Thailand island paradise, so here are a few of the questions I haven’t answered yet about Phi Phi Island:
+There’s so much to know about this Thailand island paradise, so here are a few of the questions I haven’t answered yet about these islands:

 Is Phi Phi Island Expensive?

-Compared to the rest of Thailand, particularly Northern Thailand, Ko Phi Phi Island is much more expensive.
+Compared to the rest of Thailand, particularly Northern Thailand, Phi Phi Island is much more expensive.

-On the other hand, Ko Phi Ph is still MUCH cheaper than the western world.
+On the other hand, Koh Phi Ph is still MUCH cheaper than the western world.

 You can easily find guesthouses and dorm room hostels for less than $10 USD per night and dinner for less than $5 USD.

-I’ve heard this happening to several other groups on Ko Phi Phi Island, too.
+I’ve heard this happening to several other groups on Koh Phi Phi Island, too.
 Stick to Thai food!

-If you want to save money while you’re on Ko Phi Phi Island, I highly recommend forgoing alcohol and participating in activities that are cheap or free.
+If you want to save money while you’re on Koh Phi Phi Island, I highly recommend forgoing alcohol and participating in activities that are cheap or free.